 Once you have cut through all of the boards you should find yourself with multiple boards that are all the same size.

 So there you have it, four different ways to ensure that the wood boards that you are cutting end up exactly the same length with both electric and manual options to choose from.

-Table saws are fantastic for cutting lengthly boards of wood.
-The one other power tool that probably does it just as well is a track saw.
+Table saws are fantastic for cutting lengthy boards of wood.
+The one other power tool that probably does it just as well as a table saw is a track saw.

-But, considering how a table saw should be your first big power tool purchase for your workshop, you'll now be able to confidently cut long boards of wood at the same length.
-And if yoiu get stuck, you can always refer back to this guide.
+But, considering how a table saw should ideally be your first big power tool purchase for your workshop, you’ll now be able to confidently cut long boards of wood at the same length.
+And if you get stuck, you can always refer back to this guide.